 "We may conclude that Sappho was not utterly vicious, though by no means a paragon of virtue.
 All ancient tradition and the character of her extant fragments show that her morality was what has ever since been known as 'Lesbian'" (1911 Encyclopedia Britannica section on Sappho).

 Only one Biblical passage clearly deals with lesbians and their sexual behavior.
 It is found in the book of Romans, which states, "For this cause, God abandoned them to disgraceful passions; for even their women changed the natural use of sex into that which is contrary to nature . . ."
 (Romans 1:26, HBFV).

 The behavior of lesbians, and others who indulge in unlawful relationships, is never portrayed positively in Scripture (see Leviticus 18:22, 20:13, 1Timothy 1:9 - 10, Jude 7, etc.).
 All the positive portrayals of sexual relationships occur within the context of a heterosexual marriage (Genesis 1:27 - 28, 2:23 - 24).

-Attempts by liberal Christians to reinterpret Scriptural texts in order to make them compatible with perverse marriage arrangements simply is not persuasive if we are going to use the grammatical-historical approach of exegesis (interpretation by deriving concepts from texts instead of reading preconceived ideas into them).
+Attempts by liberal Christians to reinterpret Scriptural texts in order to make them compatible with perverse marriage arrangements like lesbians marrying simply is not persuasive.
+This is especially true if we are going to use the grammatical-historical approach of exegesis (interpretation by deriving concepts from texts instead of reading preconceived ideas into them).